thomaspernet/DataAnalysisPy/README.md

-You can use this line of code in a single cell to allow Jupyter to display the output without scrowling down (ie, it increase the output window).
+You can use this line of code in a single cell to allow Jupyter to display the output without scrolling down (ie, it increases the output window).

 ```